 Anders Teigen won Best Nordic Documentary with his film Big John (2008) at Nordic Panorama.
 He was nominated to an Amanda for Best Editing and won an Guldbagge for Best Documentary with his film The Armwrestler from Solitude (2004).

 LIVE TILL I DIE is being directed by a collective of four directors: Gustav Ågerstrand, Åsa Ekman, Oscar Hedin Hetteberg, and Anders Teigen.
 This approach is based on their past work experience together and personal connection to the topic.
 Oscar Hedin, Åsa Ekman and Anders Teigen worked together in a similar way on the Film and Tell productions My life my lesson (2014) and Say Something (2015) which premiered at IDFA.
 The two films has been a foundation for the Film and Tell initiative SEE THE CHILDREN, which amongst other things delivered workshops for 25 000 people and been the strongest motive power in making Sweden the first European country to pass the new law – the Child Protection Act.
+Oscar Hedin, Åsa Ekman, and Gustav Ågerstrand worked together on the Film and Tell production The Good Country (2018),a documentary series about Swedish integration.
+The series was nominated to a Kristallen for Best Documentary.

 DIRECTORS' STATEMENT